US: Researcher being harbored at Chinese consulate in SF

 Trump administration officials have escalated their public condemnations of China in the last several weeks, with speeches by FBI Director Chris Wray, Attorney General William Barr and Secretary of State Mike Pompeo.

-The FBI believes that one of the four defendants, Tang Juan, has been harbored for weeks in the Chinese consulate in San Francisco, though that could not immediately be confirmed.
-The Justice Department says the scientist, who is listed in some court filings as Juan Tang, lied about her military affiliation in a visa application last October to work at the University of California, Davis and again during an FBI interview.
+Three of the four defendants have been arrested.
+The FBI believes that the fourth, Tang Juan, has been harbored for weeks in the Chinese consulate in San Francisco.
+The Justice Department says the scientist, who is listed in some court filings as Juan Tang, lied about her military affiliation in a visa application last October as she made plans to work at the University of California, Davis and again during an FBI interview months later.

 Agents found photographs of Tang in a uniform of the PLA civilian cadre and also reviewed articles from China that identified her military affiliation.